LuanSFMarques/oneDimensionalElCollision/README.md

 - Variables

-The variables used for the calculation are: Initial speed of object A, Mass of object A, Initial speed of object B and Mass of object B. The algorithm uses these values ​​to calculate the final velocities of each object (after they collide with each other)
+The variables used for the calculation are: Initial Velocity of object A, Mass of object A, Initial Velocity of object B and Mass of object B. The algorithm uses these values ​​to calculate the final velocities of each object (after they collide with each other)